Mansfield Rule Certification

 One of McLane Middleton’s core values is our belief that diversity, equity, and inclusion in our workforce makes us a better law firm by enhancing our capacity to develop innovative solutions for our clients, attract and retain the most talented colleagues and contribute to all segments of the communities we live and work in.
 We are committed to building a culture of inclusion where everyone feels respected, is treated fairly, and has the opportunity to perform to their highest potential.

-As a key part of our focus on becoming a more inclusive, equitable, and diverse firm, we are proud to be participating in the Mansfield Rule certification process, a national initiative through Diversity Lab to help close the gender and diversity gap in the legal profession.
+As a key part of our focus on becoming a more inclusive, equitable, and diverse firm, we are proud to have achieved certification under the Mansfield Rule, a national initiative through Diversity Lab to help close the gender and diversity gap in the legal profession.

 This certification program is designed to help us expand and manage our talent pipeline to ensure our firm reflects the diversity of our clients, our clients’ customers, and the communities where we live and work.